Become a Positive Hero by contacting us

 Barbara Kingsley

-I have slowly come to terms with my HIV-positive status and try to tackle it with a positive attitude.
-My partner, who has given me all the support I need, is a wonderful woman whom I married in 2009 and my life is great right now.
-But it hasn’t always been this way.
+Finding out I was HIV positive wasn't easy.
+But, as time has passed, I have slowly come to terms with my HIV-positive status and try to tackle it with a positive attitude.
 In mid-2007 I became quite ill.
 I developed persistent flu-like symptoms, headaches, a nagging cough and sores that wouldn’t heal.
 My skin felt as if it was crawling, my legs ached, I felt nauseous and lost weight.
 Then exhaustion hit.
 It was an indescribable tiredness and no matter how much I slept I never felt rested.
 In 2008 I was hospitalised when my CD4 count nosedived to 86 (HIV-negative people have a CD4 count of between 700 and 1,000; a CD4 count of below 200 is considered dangerously low).
 It was a terrible time.
-I have a vivid memory ...
+I have a vivid memory of sitting in a wheelchair covered with a blanket and catching a glimpse of myself in the mirror.
+I looked and ...

 Read more